-With high-rise buildings popping up as fast as they can build them, and the major Eglington Crosstown project, Yonge and Eglington is a neighbourhood that is rapidly becoming a major intersection in downtown Toronto.
+With high-rise buildings popping up as fast as they can build them, and the major Eglinton Crosstown project, Yonge and Eglinton is a neighbourhood that is rapidly becoming a major intersection in downtown Toronto.
 As with any changing neighbourhood, the staples — the places people have always known about, but which relish their under-the-radar reputation — are often the best discoveries.
 Grazie website boasts that they’ve been operating for 25 years, and it’s the simplicity of their approach — simple Italian dishes done properly — that’s behind that success.

 Beet Appetizer by Grazie

 Grazie is unassuming, in a way.
 It forgoes the minimalist, fine dining approach in favour of a simple — if expected — Italian decor, in a space that has been organized to maximize the number of tables.
 To some, this might be a turnoff, but I would argue that it is one of Grazie’s strengths, rather.
 With cliche Italian decor and plenty of tables, the message that the restaurant sends is clear: you’re here to eat, and let’s help you do that.

 The walls are styled to look and feel like you are in a small restaurant somewhere in everyday Italy; there are paintings on the walls, and posters for Birra Moretti, and other Italian staples.
 Vines hand over the entrance to the kitchen.
 The wood accents give the restaurant an old, worn-in comfort that, as the snow started blowing harder and harder outside, made it feel warmer and warmer inside.
 Nothing about the decor will sweep you off your feet, but I get the sense that it was never intended to.
 What’s left is familiarity and comfort.